cattsao/cattsao.github.io/DockerCompose.md

 I installed the official Docker packages using `sudo apt install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin`.

 **Step 4: Set Up Application of Choice**<br>
-I decided to install the [Example Voting App](https://github.com/dockersamples/example-voting-app).
-First, I cloned the repository with `https://github.com/dockersamples/example-voting-app.git`.
-Then I changed directories into it.
-To build necessary images and start services, I ran `sudo docker compose up --build`, but it didn't work.
+I decided to install the [Example Voting App](https://github.com/dockersamples/example-voting-app), which has a `docker-compose.yml` of
 ````bash
 # version is now using "compose spec"
 # v2 and v3 are now combined!